Nakshatra05/TONLingo/README.md

 ### 3. TACT for Smart Contracts
 - Used to develop smart contracts managing user interactions, points, quiz mechanisms, and token rewards on the TON blockchain.

-### 4. WebAssembly (Wasm)
+### 4. TON SDK
-- TACT contracts are written in WebAssembly for efficient execution on the TON blockchain.
+- We will use this to interact with the TON Blockchain from our typescript code

 ### 5. TypeScript
 - Used for developing the frontend interface of the Telegram mini app.